mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 ### How do I enable validation?
 To enable validation, you need to point your code to a **data plan id** with **at least one active version**.
 For a version to be considered active, its status has to be set to `dev` or `dev & prod`.

-You can either pin your code to a specific data plan version or omit the version, in which case mParticle will match the data you send with the latest plan version that is active in a given envronment (`dev` or `prod`).
+You can either pin your code to a specific data plan version or omit the version, in which case mParticle will match the data you send with the latest plan version that is active in a given environment (`dev` or `prod`).
 Learn more about how to implement a data plan with [Getting Started](/guides/data-master/data-planning/#getting-started).

 ![](/images/dataplanning/anatomy_of_data_plan_version.png)